About the Lifecycle tracker

 number four

-Allows you to add assessments and sign-off activities to the Lifecycle activities dialog box. smart check activities configured in the asset type's assignment also appear here, but cannot be added manually.
+Allows you to add assessments and sign-off activities to the Lifecycle activities dialog box.
+Smart check cannot be added manually.

 Number five